MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### TLS Guard changes

-Previously, thread-local variables in DLLs weren't correctly initialized before their first use on threads that existed before the DLL was loaded, other than the thread that loaded the DLL.
+Previously, thread-local variables in DLLs weren't correctly initialized.
+Other than on the thread that loaded the DLL, they weren't initialized before first use on threads that existed before the DLL was loaded.
 This defect has now been corrected.
-Thread-local variables in such a DLL are initialized immediately before their first use on such threads.
+Thread-local variables in such a DLL get initialized immediately before their first use on such threads.

-This new behavior of testing for initialization on uses of thread-local variables may be disabled by using the `/Zc:tlsGuards-` compiler switch.
+This new behavior of testing for initialization on uses of thread-local variables may be disabled by using the **`/Zc:tlsGuards-`** compiler switch.
 Or, by adding the `[[msvc:no_tls_guard]]` attribute to particular thread local variables.

 ### Better diagnosis of call to deleted functions